 Ha ha!
 Of course not.
 Each of these steps can be broken down into many tasks, lots of them critical before you can even make your first online sale.
 But the overall process isn’t complicated; it just has a lot of details and steps.

-Choose wisely and this may be the best decision of your life!
+Choose wisely and this may be the best decision of your life by starting an e-commerce business!